xdarklight/gigabyte_ambientled_ctrl/README.md

-Gigabyte Ambient LED control scripts for Linux
+GIGABYTE Ambient LED control scripts for Linux
 ==============================================

-These scripts allow you to configure the Ambient LEDs found on some Gigabyte motherboards.
+These scripts allow you to configure the Ambient LEDs found on some GIGABYTE motherboards.

 ---